yuex/pelican-chameleon/README.md

 # Pelican-iliork

-A theme for [pelican][], inspired by [pelican-elegant][].
-It's bulit on [Bootstrap][], version 3.0.0.
-I try to follow the [KISS][] and [DRY][] principle, while providing readability.

-Pelican-iliork adopted a single column design due to simplicity and readability.
-But it can be extended to a double or triple column design easily.
-You can checkout out the source code or simply `Inspect Elemnt` in your favorite browser; you can see there are blank left and right sidebar.
+Pelican-iliork is a single-column theme for [pelican][], targeting at blog writing.
+The primary goal of pelican-iliork is to provide simplicity and readability.

+Pelican-iliork is built on [Bootstrap][] version 3.0.
+Some notable features are:

+- Support for bootstrap theme
+- Support for self-configurable code highlighting CSS
+- Support for nestable menu items
+- Support for Google custom search
+- Support for multi-author

 You can get a live demo at [iliork][], my personal blog, mainly in Chinese.
-Now or then, I'll try out some Bootstrap theme together with pelican-iliork.
-For the Bootstrap theme support feature of pelican-iliork, see below.

 # Features
-## Bootstrap theme support
+## Bootstrap theme

-You can change the default appearance of Bootstrap to any Bootstrap theme you like. `BS3_THEME` defined the url of the theme's css file; `BS3_THEME_NAME` and `BS3_THEME_HOMEPAGE`, used in the footer, defined the title and title to the theme's homepage.
-Have a look at [Bootswatch][]
+You can change the default appearance of Bootstrap to any Bootstrap theme you like. `BS3_THEME` defines the url of the theme's css file; `BS3_THEME_NAME` and `BS3_THEME_HOMEPAGE` define the name and url, used in the footer, of bootstrap theme.
+Have a look at [Bootswatch][].

     BS3_THEME = '//netdna.bootstrapcdn.com/bootswatch/3.0.0/flatly/bootstrap.min.css'
     BS3_THEME_NAME = 'Flatly'
     BS3_THEME_HOMEPAGE = 'http://bootstrap.com/flatly'

-## Use your own code highlighting css
+## Use your own code highlight CSS

+You can use your own css file for code highlight.
+If you do not provide this value, pelican-iliork will the default css file, `code.css`.

     CODE_HIGHLIGHT = 'url to your favorite code highlight css'

-## Nested menu items support
+## Nestable menu items

-Nested menu items are put together as a drop-down button on the top navbar.
-Only 1-level nesting is allowed, because I think it's unnecessary and clumsy to have too much nesting in menu items.
+Menu items in pelican-iliork is nestable. `MENUITEMS` are rendered as a top navbar.
+Nested menu items are rendered together as a drop-down button on the top navbar.
+But only 1-level nesting is allowed; it's clumsy, and perhaps wrong, to nest too much items in the menu.
+Here's a example.

     MENUITEMS = [
         ('Home', '/'),
         ('Archives', [
             ('Tags', '/tags.html'),
             ('Categories', '/categories.html'),
-            ('Archives', '/archives.html'),
+            ('Chronological', '/archives.html'),
             ]),
         ('Social', [
             ('Email', 'url to your email'),